 This study will incorporate an intention to treat (ITT) approach when analysing the primary outcome.
 Therefore, if a participant allocated to the intervention arm receives less than 6 hours or more than 8 hours of HD delivered overnight, this will be reported as a deviation.
-Likewise, if a participant allocated to daytime dialysis receives less than 3 hours or more than 5 hours of HD delivered during the day, this will be reported as a deviation on ITT.
+Likewise, if a participant allocated to daytime dialysis receives less than 3 hours or more than 5 hours of HD delivered during the day, this will be reported as a deviation.
+Please see section 12.5 for further information on ITT.